irina-shchetinina/JavaAsASecondLanguage/homework04/README.md

     ```
 * **Output**: stream of records like:
     ```json
-    {"Token": "in", "Tfidf": 0.205}
+    {"Id": 1, "Token": "in", "Tfidf": 0.205}
     ```
-Graph for this task should be implemented in a class [Tfidf](src/main/java/io/github/javaasasecondlanguage/homework04/graphs/WordCount.java), but some operators are not implemented yet.
-You must implement these operators (as part of task "Operators toolbox") and pass the tests in [WordCountTest](src/test/java/io/github/javaasasecondlanguage/homework04/graphs/TfidfTest.java).
+Graph for this task should be implemented in a class [Tfidf](src/main/java/io/github/javaasasecondlanguage/homework04/graphs/Tfidf.java), but it is not implemented yet.
+You should implement and pass the tests in [TfidfTest](src/test/java/io/github/javaasasecondlanguage/homework04/graphs/TfidfTest.java).

 ## Score